sgiraudot/cgal-classification-benchmark/README.md

    points belonging to the trees a value of `1`, and building points a value of `2`).

- * The script generates some files in `log/[date]` where `[date]` contains the date + hours of when the script is launched.
+ * The script generates some files in `log/[full/small]_[date]_[id]` where `[date]` contains the date + hours of when the script is launched and `[id]` is an optional user-specified identifier.
 Mainly, it generates a web page `report.html` that can be seen in a web browser.
 It shows the memory usage along time, the classifiction performances for each label and the overall evaluation (accuracy, intersection over union, etc.)

 ## Dependencies